When payroll hits tomorrow, and your biggest client suddenly pushes payment out two weeks, you can't sit around waiting on a bank.

 Voided business check

-Most lenders will want to verify revenue and identity.
+Most lenders will want to verify annual revenue and identity.
 Getting these docs lined up early keeps the process moving.

 Step 2: Compare Multiple Lenders